Ice levels, rule changes to boost Arctic northern sea route

 "The northern sea route is not a rival to the Suez Canal, but it's a good seasonal complement... and has the potential to grow very fast."

-Around 1.25 million tonnes of cargo traversed the route last year, a tiny figure compared to the Suez Canal's 740 million tonnes.
+Around 1.25 million metric tons (1.38 million tons) of cargo traversed the route last year, a tiny figure compared to the Suez Canal's 740 million metric tons.

-But Belkin predicted a rise to 1.5 million tonnes this year and 40 million tonnes by 2021.
+But Belkin predicted a rise to 1.5 million metric tons this year and 40 million metric tons by 2021.

-"Crossings (between Europe and Asia) will account for 15 million tonnes, LNG from the Yamal Peninsula for another 15 million and oil cargo out of that area for another 10 million," said Belkin, whose icebreakers need to accompany most vessels along the route.
+"Crossings (between Europe and Asia) will account for 15 million metric tons, LNG from the Yamal Peninsula for another 15 million and oil cargo out of that area for another 10 million," said Belkin, whose icebreakers need to accompany most vessels along the route.

 The gas is expected to come from Yamal, which is being jointly developed by Novatek and Total, while the oil is expected to come from Gazprom's Novoportovskoye field in Siberia.